pronovic/auth0-token/DEVELOPER.md

 ## Integration with PyCharm

 Currently, I use [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download) as my day-to-day IDE.
-By integrating Ruff, most everything important that can be done from a shell environment can also be done right in PyCharm.
+By integrating the `run` script to execute MyPy and Ruff, most everything important that can be done from a shell environment can also be done right in PyCharm.

 PyCharm offers a good developer experience.
 However, the underlying configuration on disk mixes together project policy (i.e. preferences about which test runner to